 Sometimes, the case may be that you simply don’t need a website with tons of pages and info to show visitors, you’re probably thinking to yourself, “man, I just need something simple and straightforward, not a total package or anything like that”.
 For many goals and purposes, you’re exactly right.
 You could probably just say everything you need on one neat page.
 While every situation is different, and different projects require different things, this is often the situation for many of us.
-This is what can make one page websites so great and convenient.
+This is what can make one-page websites so great and convenient.

 What Exactly Is Parallax Scrolling?

 In short, parallax scrolling is the desired design effect, where the background image moves at a different rate of speed than the foreground elements, creating an interesting 3D style effect as users scroll further down the page.
-It creates a rich sense of depth that really makes things stand out, and well…just look really cool overall.
+It creates a rich sense of depth that really makes things stand out, and well…just looks really cool overall.

-One Page Websites Show and Tell
+One-Page Websites Show and Tell

 Promoting their new product, the “Airbrake MX Goggle”, the eyewear retailer Oakley has created an elegant and clean website packed full of parallax goodness.
 Not only is this website fully responsive, but the scrolling effects and beautiful photography really make the website shine.
-These guys really do a great job of creatively showcasing their product to customers.
+These guys really do a great job of creatively showcasing their products to customers.

 Flat vs Realism

 I must say, I’ve not met anyone who doesn’t love what the guys at the international agency, inTacto have done with this site.
 It’s hands down one of the most creative and interesting uses of parallax on the web today.
-Their project Flat Design vs Realism tells the story about the history and battle between the two web design trends.
+Their project Flat Design vs Realism tells the story of the history and battle between the two web design trends.
 For those who have the processing power to handle it, they even include a short video game to play when you get past a certain part of the story.
-Flat vs Realism has generated a lot of buzz since it’s launch and even won a webby award amongst others.
+Flat vs Realism has generated a lot of buzz since its launch and even won a Webby award amongst others.

 For a truly beautiful example of parallax done right, look no further than the technology giant, Sony Entertainment.
 From game consoles, televisions, and waterproof smartphones and more, the company’s new ad campaign “Be Moved” is absolutely breathtaking.
-Sporting a completely responsive web design, along with stunning images and photography, Sony showcases it’s products in a clean and creative manners customers can’t help but love.
+Sporting a completely responsive web design, along with stunning images and photography, Sony showcases it’s products in a clean and creative manner customers can’t help but love.

 Tomato Can Blues

 Tomato Can Blues is all about the captivating story of a cage fighter named Charlie Rowan.
-Beautifully illustrated and crafted, the New York Times hits it out of the park, and brings the story to life.
+Beautifully illustrated and crafted, the New York Times hits it out of the park and brings the story to life.
 As readers scroll the page illustrations come to life with stunning animations and special effects.
 By far it’s one of the most creative parallax effects I’ve seen implemented, allowing websites to easily grab the attention of their audience.